 SF City Guides offers a Golden Gate Bridge tour twice a week, one on Thursday and one on Sunday.
 Both will start at 11 am so make sure you arrive a few minutes before the departure time since you have to sign in on the sheet the guide brings.
 After signing up, the tour can start, and the tour guide will take you through the history of this icon for about 1.5-2 hours.

 NOTE: Since SF City Guides is a non-profit organization, the guides do not accept tips, but they will hand out a yellow envelope where you can donate to City Guides if you want to.

 Another great option is to join one of our minibus tours that will take you to the best views of the bridge and to the other side of it.
-We at Dylan’s Tours have created our Dylan’s “Almost” Famous Tour, this tour includes a trip through the city, multiple photo opportunities and we will bring you to the waterfront town Sausalito.
-You can eat lunch here and enjoy the beautiful town.
-When you are ready to head back to the city, you can easily take a ferry back and enjoy the views along the way!
+We at Dylan’s have created our Dylan’s Famous San Francisco City Tour, this tour includes a trip through the city, multiple photo opportunities and we will bring you to the waterfront town Sausalito.
+You can eat lunch in Sausalito and enjoy the beautiful town.
+Afterwards, you will head with us back to the city, enjoying the views along the way!

 If you are ready to expand this tour, even more, you can add a visit to Muir Woods!
-We will bring you to the woods after exploring Sausalito, and we will bring you back in the city after seeing the redwood trees.
-Check out our Dylan’s Famous Tour in the video below!
+We will bring you to the woods after exploring Sausalito, and we will bring you back to the city after seeing the redwood trees.
+Check out our Dylan’s Famous San Francisco Tour in the video below!